len-onN/len-onN/README.md

 Questions, suggestions? lenonphilippi@gmail.com, [Linkedin](https://www.linkedin.com/in/lenon-fernandes-philippi-baaa92252/).

-Beside codes, I like to try new melodies and rhythms (listening, err playing and writing heh), reading random articles about science and technology.
+Beside codes, I like to try new melodies and rhythms, reading random articles about science and technology.

 ##